Greasy pole: Eastern Europe

 The game used to be part of rural fairs in some regions of the Russian Empire.
 The prize at the top of the pole was typically a pair of leather boots.

 Turkey

 Known as yağlı direk.
 Very similar to ġostra.
 It is especially common in the Black Sea Region.
 It is often made during the maritime and cabotage day.

 Southeast Asia

 The game has been introduced into other countries by European colonists.
 In Indonesia, the game is thought to have been introduced by the Dutch and is called Panjat Pinang, where young men climb up a greased pole to collect prizes.
 In the Philippines, it is a traditional fiesta game called Palo-sebo, derived from the Spanish cucaña.
-In Taiwan, an event called tshiúnn-koo (Taiwanese Hokkien: 搶孤; chhiúⁿ-koo) is usually held after the Ghost Festival, where multiple teams compete to aid one person climb up a pole greased with tallow to reach a mounted platform.
+In Taiwan, an event called tshiúnn-koo (搶孤 (Ciǎng Gū, chhiúⁿ-koo)) is usually held after the Ghost Festival, where multiple teams compete to aid one person climb up a pole greased with tallow to reach a mounted platform.